skergoat/Symfony-API/README.md

       Go to https://jwt.io/ to activate the token
       On the webpage paste public, private keys and token

-   Then go to API Documentation.
+   Then go to "API Documentation".
 Click on "Authorize" and paste token.
 In the field write "bearer" just before the token        like this :

       bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9......